Southeast Permanente Foot & Ankle Trauma & Reconstructive Fellowship

 If you are interested in applying,

 please submit an application.
-Interviews will be held sometime in August/September 2019.
 A program visit is required for application.
 Applicants can visit from February through July.
-Applications for the 2019-2020 training year can be submitted from February 2019 - July 2019.
+Applications can be submitted from February - July.
+Interviews will be held in August/September.
 Applications should be uploaded with required materials and sent to the program director at Brian.D.Neerings@kp.org.
-A program visit is required.